Although sustainability is classed as an ethical issue, there are some differences between an ethical investment and a

 Ethical investment involves choosing stocks, shares and other assets based on moral principles.
 Therefore, each investment decision should consciously align with investors ethical beliefs.
 Ethical investment is also known as socially responsible or conscious investment.
 An ethical investor should avoid ‘sin’ stocks such as companies that profit from cigarette smoking and alcohol production, and instead look for companies that follow strict ethical guidelines.

-Sustainable investment, however, involves choosing stocks and shares or other assets based on their ability to have a long-term positive societal impact, for example by investing in water stocks of companies that deal with water waste management.
+Sustainable investment, however, involves choosing stocks and shares or other assets based on their ability to have a long-term positive societal impact.
+One example is investing in water stocks of companies that deal with water waste management.
 Sustainable investments can refer to companies that want to solve the world’s challenges and create a more sustainable future.
 Although, it could also refer to blue-chip companies with sustainable initiatives that exceed their competitors.

 Many investor’s perceptions of ethical investing have changed over the last decade.
 Transitioning from investing in companies that simply do little harm to the environment, ethical investing now involves actively seeking companies that are committed to positive environmental, social or ethical change.
 With ethical investors paving the way for new types of ethical investment, the below companies are compiled based on their potential to create positive change, whether in an environmental, social or ethical sense.

 Since its inception in 2003, Tesla has pioneered the electric car market and achieved the rank of the global leading producer of electric cars.
 Besides Tesla’s prominence in the electric car market, the company also has invested heavily into renewable energy via its subsidiary – Solar City.
 If successful, Tesla has several methods of creating positive ethical change, but namely electric vehicles, autonomous vehicles and renewable energies.
 Read more about Tesla's share price.